#Original

 Goal: Demonstrate leadership and advanced tactics.

 Major Event: Powered Flight.
-The stage where they actually pilot a trainer aircraft.
+The stage where they actually pilot a light aircraft.

 • 4th Year (First Class - "Firsties")